lihaoyun6/sd-webui-Hires-fix-Plus/README.md

 - **ToMe for Hires. fix**
 	> Use Token Merging (tomesd) during the Hires. fix process to increase the iteration speed

-- **Append prompts, not replace**
+- **Add new prompts**
-	> Append the extra prompts to the original prompts instead of replacing it
+	> Append the extra prompts to the original prompts.
+	> If you want to replace prompts instead of appending, turn off `Append Hires prompts to the end of the original prompts instead of replacing it` in `Settings` > `Hires. fix+`

 - **Hires Sampling method**
 	> Set a different sampler than txt2img for Hires. fix